openid/fapi/fapi-2_0-security-profile.md

      (see Section 4.11 of [I-D.ietf-oauth-security-topics]);
 1. should use the HTTP 303 status code when redirecting the user agent using status codes;
-1. shall issue pushed authorization requests `request_uri` with `expires_in` values of less than 600 seconds; and
+1. shall issue pushed authorization requests `request_uri` with `expires_in` values of less than 600 seconds;
-1. should provide end-users with all necessary information to make an informed decision about whether to consent to the authorization request, including the identity of the client and the scope of the authorization.
+1. should provide end-users with all necessary information to make an informed decision about whether to consent to the authorization request, including the identity of the client and the scope of the authorization;
+1. shall support state parameter values up to 512 characters in length, may reject state values longer than 512 characters; and
+1. if supporting [@!OIDC], shall support nonce parameter values up to 64 characters in length, may reject nonce values longer than 64 characters.

 **NOTE 1**:
 If replay identification of the authorization code is not possible, it